Acoustic Echo Cancellation

 Only the two settings shown above can be changed while Dissonance is running, doing so will trigger a reset of the audio input system (causing a small hitch in transmitted audio).
 Changes to any other AEC related settings will be ignored until the next time the audio input system is reset (e.g. by changing the settings above).

-It is advisable to start with very low AEC settings and ask the user to increase them if echo becomes a problem - excessive levels of AEC can very badly distort voices.
+You should start with low AEC settings and ask the user to increase them if echo becomes a problem - excessive levels of AEC can very badly distort voices.

 Once you have set all of this up you may want to test that AEC is working as intended.
 To do so simply add an